Article verified by the Tequesta pedagogical team, based on daily work with children aged 1.5–6 years at our bilingual preschool in Warsaw.

 Conflicts among preschoolers often stem from limited abilities to regulate emotions and social interactions.
 Children at this age are in the early stages of learning about their own emotions, needs, and ways of communicating them.
 Situations such as competition for toys, places in line, or simply understanding one's own and others' boundaries can lead to conflicts.
 Limited resources, such as toys or teacher attention, also contribute to these tensions.

-Conflicts in preschool can take various forms - from verbal quarrels, through physical clashes, to emotional outbursts.
-Crying, screaming, and even aggressive behaviors like hitting or biting are common symptoms.
-It is important to remember that such behaviors are often an expression of an inability to express strong emotions in another way.
+Conflicts in preschool can take various forms – from verbal quarrels, through physical clashes, to emotional outbursts.
+Crying, screaming, and even aggressive behaviours like hitting or biting are common manifestations.
+It is important to remember that such behaviours are often an expression of an inability to express strong emotions in another way.

 The role of the teacher